 The hope is to have this also be a portal where people can chat and organize in a more efficient manner.
 Nextdoor and community group chats have their place, for sure, and social media pages are good at getting some information out to the neighborhood and facilitating some engagement, but I’m sure many miss important messages in the constant stream of discussions, while the majority are not even aware of the chats or social networks.
 This portal will possibly help us find those who are missing out and engage with them offline.

 This portal may also help facilitate a security camera network — opt in also, with probably a small monthly fee — where those who have a compatible camera installed on their property can use it to join a decentralized RCC security camera network of other cameras in the neighborhood.
-This is a more complicated project, but compared to the immense costs of other proposals, I think many will find this preferable, with no significant costs to get it started.
-A demo should be available in the coming months.
+This is a more complicated project, but compared to the immense costs of other proposals, I think many will find this preferable.

 We live in strange times, where technology has evolved rapidly, upending our society in countless ways, while providing us with new and unique opportunities…. yet we have yet to fully use its potential.